 ICTR Community and Collaboration Core Services

-The ICTR has partnered with community engagement experts across campus to form the ICTR Community and Collaboration Core (CCC) to provide all UMB campus faculty access to up to 50 hours of FREE* community-engaged research-related expertise.
-The schools of dentistry, law, medicine, nursing, pharmacy, and social work make measureable, positive impact in Baltimore and in Maryland, volunteering innumerable hours and services to improve the quality of life and health of the communities.
-For just a sample of UMB's community engagement services, click here.
+The ICTR has partnered with community engagement experts across campus to form the ICTR Community and Collaboration Core (CCC) to provide all UMB campus faculty access to up to 50 hours of free community-engaged research-related expertise.

 Engaging patients, families, and communities in the full spectrum of research not only allows them to make better health care decisions, but also helps to identify community health needs and priorities, contribute to relevant research questions leading to appropriate research design and methods, develop culturally sensitive and ethical proposals, enhance recruitment and retention of research participants, and implement and disseminate research findings more effectively.